Flitwick Castle

 Flitwick Castle was an 11th-century castle located in the town of Flitwick, in the county of Bedfordshire, England.
+It now exists only as ruins, reduced to little but an earth mound.

 It was a small, timber Motte-and-bailey castle, surrounded by a moat.
 The castle was mentioned in the Domesday Book, in 1086, as being under the ownership of William Lovet, a Norman.
 Lovet had displaced Alwin, who had been the Saxon owner of Flitwick prior to the Norman Conquest.

 The earthwork remains of the castle are on what is now a public green space known as Temple Field or Mount Hill.
 The ditches have been filled in and the mound is now about 7 m high.
 The name Temple Field takes its name from the nearby church.
 The site is a Scheduled Monument.